Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Introduction

-The connection between finite complex reflection groups and middle convolutions was further explored more recently in the work of Lam-Landesman-Litt \cite[Cor.
-1.1.7]{LLL} who proved that all MCG-finite tuples with at least one matrix of infinite order are either pullback representations (classified in \cite{diarra2013}) or come from finite complex reflection groups via middle convolution.
+The connection between finite complex reflection groups and middle convolutions was further explored more recently in the work of Lam--Landesman--Litt \cite[Corollary~1.1.7]{LLL}, who proved that all MCG-finite tuples with at least one matrix of infinite order either are pullback representations (classified in \cite{diarra2013}) or come from finite complex reflection groups via middle convolution.

 Our work investigates the finite complex reflection groups for MCG-finite tuples and examines their middle convolution in relation to the braid group orbit.
-In the applicable cases, we also explore how the examples we find relate to the classifications provided by Lisovy-Tykhyy \cite{T-L} and Tykhyy \cite{Tyk}.
-Note that the analysis in these two papers exclude the tuples where all the matrices share a common eigenvector; these correspond to non-irreducible cases and were classified by Cousin-Moussard \cite[Section 3]{cousinmouss}.
+In the applicable cases, we also explore how the examples we find relate to the classifications provided by Lisovyy--Tykhyy \cite{T-L} and Tykhyy \cite{Tyk}.
+Note that the analysis in these two papers excludes the tuples where all the matrices share a common eigenvector; these correspond to nonirreducible cases and were classified by Cousin--Moussard; see \cite[Section 3]{cousinmouss}.

+Released shortly after our own work was posted to arXiv, theoretical results by Bronstein--Maret \cite{bronsteinmaret} completed the classification of finite orbits by studying the case where all local monodromies have finite order.
+In light of their research and the work before them, the tuples we provide serve as concrete examples of representations with finite orbits.